Introducing the crunchy and oh so effortless cauliflower fried rice!

 What once was the most overlooked of low carb vegetables has evolved from last resort low carb side dishes to the your low carb meals superhero substitute!

-From cauliflower pizza crust, to cauliflower salad, to cauliflower mac and cheese — it may not add the brightest of colors, but believe me, the crispy texture and subtle flavor will compliment nearly any meal, and will have everyone asking for more!
+From cauliflower pizza crust, to cauliflower salad, to cauliflower mac and cheese — it may not add the brightest of low carb foods, but believe me, the crispy texture and subtle flavor will compliment nearly any of your low carb recipes, and will have everyone asking for more!

 Let’s dive in…